lvanderveekens/dotfiles/README.md

-This repository has the purpose of sharing configuration files between multiple machines.
+A place to store my configuration files to easily share them across machines.